-- Rapid weight gain – the dragon fruit is very rich in carbs.
+- Rapid weight gain – The dragon fruit is very rich in carbs.
 The carbs always contribute to weight gain if consumed in excess.
 And, since this fruit is low in protein, but high in carbs, weight changes are possible.
-If you give too much of this fruit in one serving for the cavy, and too often, your little furry friend could get a bit chunky over time!
-In the section below, you can see the right amount for the servings, and similar tips.

-- Problems with digestion – in dragon fruit there is sugar too, and sugars are not so well digested by guinea pigs.
-The good thing here is that this fruit has less sugar compared to other fruits, but it is still something to pay attention to.
+- Problems with digestion – In dragon fruit, there is sugar.
+Sugars are not so well digested by guinea pigs.
 When guinea pigs ingest excess sugars from foods, they have bad digestion (cramps, flatulence, gas, bloating, and loose stool).
-Limiting the serving size is one way to avoid these problems.

-- Urinary problems – in dragon fruit there is also calcium and phosphorus.
-Again, as with the sugar, there is less of these nutrients here than in other fruits.
-But, that doesn’t mean you should just let the guinea pig eat this fruit as much as it wants.
+- Urinary problems – In dragon fruit, there is also calcium and phosphorus.
 The calcium and phosphorus bind together to form bone tissues.
 Excess of these two minerals is not good for grownup guinea pigs.
-The risk here is problems in the urinary tract (blood in the urine, urinary infections, bladder and kidney stones, pain during urination, and urinating too frequent)
+The risk here is problems in the urinary tract, such as blood in the urine, urinary infections, bladder and kidney stones, pain during urination, and urinating too frequent.

 The proper serving size of dragon fruit would be just a ‘few bites’, or a full scoop of the fruit (small handful).
 You can give this to the guinea pig 4 times per week maximum, not more.

-And, the preparation is simple: wash the dragon fruit with water several times.
+The preparation is simple.
+Wash the dragon fruit with water several times.
 Check for any dirt that may have been left behind, and if needed, rinse again.
-No need to peel the fruit, because you can just cut it in half, or lengthwise, and scoop out the fleshy part inside.
+No need to peel the fruit because you can just cut it in half, or lengthwise, and scoop out the fleshy part inside.
 You can cut this fleshy part in thin slices, to make them easier to chew for the guinea pigs.

 Can The Guinea Pigs Consume the Skin of Dragon Fruit?

-No!
-The skin of the dragon fruit is not edible; it is too hard, not chewy, and is even spikey in some spots as you can notice.
-Give only the fleshy part to the guinea pigs.
+Guinea pig should not eat skin of dragon fruit.
+The skin of the dragon fruit is not edible.
+It is too hard, not chewy, and is even spikey in some spots as you can notice.
+So, give only the fleshy part to the guinea pigs.